PhastPhood/jeff-gao-food/mapo-tofu/README.md

 IMO mapo tofu has the highest reward to effort ratio of any Chinese food.
 The core part of the recipe is super simple with only one obscure ingredient (which isn't even that hard to find since we live in a global™ society now), and it's a pretty forgiving dish.
 There's a lot of room to fuck around and it'll still taste good, although you should taste frequently while cooking since a lot of these ingredients are salty and you don't want to oversalt.

-I like my mapo tofu to be really heavy on umami (toomami?) and oil, with a thick sauce that coats the rice and spicy/numbing enough to be slightly uncomfortable.
+I like my mapo tofu to be really heavy on umami (toomami?) and oil, with a thicker sauce that coats the rice and spicy/numbing enough to be slightly uncomfortable.
 The flavor should be absorbed into the tofu, and the meat is mostly there for a bit more flavor and a flaky texture.

 ## Format
 I'm starting with the core recipe.
 Ways to build on this will be italicized and explained below.
 At the bottom is what I personally do as well as the traditional recipe.